claudioc/speedtester/README.md

 Runs a network speedtest (using [speedtest-cli](https://github.com/sivel/speedtest-cli)) and appends the results in a Google Spreadsheet of your choice.

+The information saved in the spreadsheet are:

+- timestamp
+- the ping latency
+- download speed (in MB/s)
+- upload speed (in MB/s)
+- Internet service provider name

 ## Why Speedtester?

 I needed a way to automatically track the speedtest of my home connection